 “Et, tu, Brute?”
 I get in the final word and laugh.

-On second thought, Mr. Clark says, “Why don’t all four of you take the class and tell us what you did on your school vacation?”
+On second thought, Mr. Clark says, “Why don’t all four of you take over and tell us what you did on your school vacation?”
 He sits in my regular seat, at full attention.

 I let Grant take the lead.
 I figure he’’ll talk about what he did and that will be enough.
 He is prepared, having written a “What I Did on My Vacation’ paper.